Document Automation

 Building Organisational Knowledge

-Beyond individual projects, Fluvial helps organize information into a reference library.
-Documents can be organized by the entities they describe (vendors, regions, industries), with access controls and change tracking.
+Beyond individual projects, RiskNodes helps organize information into a reference library.
+Documents can be organized by the entities they describe (deployments, repositories, agent teams), with access controls and change tracking.

 Real-World Example

-An advisory firm conducts vendor evaluations for clients.
-They use Fluvial to build a database of vendor information.
+An advisory firm conducts safe AI deployments for clients.
+They use RiskNodes to build a trusted database of active agents and their compliance postures.

-For subsequent client engagements, they can reference existing vendor information while keeping client-specific details confidential.
-The audit trail documents how assessments were conducted.
+For subsequent client engagements or regulatory audits, they can reference existing agent risk profiles seamlessly while keeping client-specific details confidential.
+The audit trail mathematically links the source code diff to the generated report.

 Visit our Solutions to see how document automation applies to specific industries and use cases.